Type of qualification

 All students must meet university entrance requirements to be admitted to the University.

-This programme is a selected entry programme.
+This is a selected entry qualification.
 This means there are a number of extra requirements you must meet.

 To enter the Master of Creative Writing you will: